shmafoo/TowerDominionUIMod/README.md

 ---

 ## License
 This mod is licensed under MIT License.
-See LICENSE.txt for full text.
+See LICENSE for full text.

 ---

 ## Source Code
-The source code will be available on Github at a later point under the same MIT License.
+The source code is available on Github at https://github.com/shmafoo/TowerDominionUIMod under MIT License